hydrodynamicstability/Invitation-to-Hydrodynamics/philosophy.md

   - David J. Tritton (1935-1998)

-  - *Physical Fluid Dynamics*, second edition (New York:  Oxford University Press), Chapter 1.
+  - *Physical Fluid Dynamics*, second edition (New York:  Oxford University Press, 1988), Chapter 1.

+These views are not contradicted by a pair of theoretical physicists:

+- "Fluid dynamics is an experimental discipline; much of our current understanding has come in response to laboratory investigations....Relatively few problems in fluid dynamics admit complete, closed-form, analytic solutions, so progress in describing fluid flows has usually come from introducing clever physical models and using judicious mathematical approximations.
+Semi-empirical scaling laws are also common, especially for engineering applications.
+In more recent years, numerical fluid dynamics has come of age, and in many areas of fluid dynamics, computer simulations are complementing and even supplanting laboratory experiments and measurements."

+  - Kip S. Thorne (b.
+1940) and Roger D. Blandford (b.
+1949)

+  - *Elasticity and Fluid Dynamics* (Princeton University Press, 2021), introduction to Part V.

 Finally, I soundly reject the account given by one of the founders of theoretical hydrodynamics, as expressed below: